quxbaz/stateful-router/README.md

-# state-router
+# stateful-router
-`state-router` is a tiny (12k), straightforward, declarative routing library for React.
+`stateful-router` is a tiny (12k), straightforward, declarative routing library for React.
 It has two components, `<Router>` and `<Route>`.
 It is unopinionated.
 It has no knowledge of the the URL bar, history, Redux, or any browser APIs.
 You simply pass a string into the `path` property of `<Router>`.
 The string can come from anywhere.
-Typically it would represent some part of the current URL. `state-router` does not interface with the browser.
+Typically it would represent some part of the current URL. `stateful-router` does not interface with the browser.

 All it does is conditionally render routes based on the `path` value you provide.

-Under the hood, `state-router` uses the React context API.
+Under the hood, `stateful-router` uses the React context API.

 ## Table of contents